UCR-Research-Computing/UCR-Research-Computing.github.io/pages/Google_Drive.md

 ### Key Features

-- **Storage:**
-  - Faculty/Staff/Graduate Students: 100 GB
+- **Storage & Quota Limits:**
+  - **Individual Drives:** Faculty/Staff/Graduate Students receive 100 GB included.
+This can be expanded up to a maximum of **1 TB** by submitting a formal request to ITS.
+  - **Shared Drives:** Faculty can create multiple Shared Drives, each with a **1 TB** cap.
+This is the recommended method for organizing large, project-based datasets without hitting individual quota limits.
-  - Undergraduate Students: 25 GB
+  - **Undergraduate Students:** 25 GB
 - **Accessibility:**
   - Supported on Windows, macOS, and Linux (via the command line).
   - Accessible via web browsers and smart phones.